Soul Nomad & the World Eaters: Main characters

-A young woman who is helping the town of Zazana fend off a group of bandits.
+A young woman who is helping the town of Zazana fend off a group of bandits and seems to share a history with Grunzford.
 Though kind-hearted, she is often naive and impulsive.
-She seems to share a history with Grunzford.
-She wears a pin she believes to have belonged to her mother but in actuality belonged to her older sister who now goes by the name Shauna.
-Her real family was one of the few that could afford the medicine to treat Scarlett Iago when it appeared 15 years prior to the game.
-Nearby villagers attacked her home looking for the medicine and her family got separated in the escape leading to her capture as an infant by the organization Yesterwind and eventual selling to the man she believes is her father.
-In the Demon Path she is raped and acts weird and later on she kills herself.
+She wears a pin which she believes belonged to her mother, but actually belonged to her older sister, who now goes by the name Shauna.
+Her real family was one of the few that could afford the medicine to treat Scarlett Iago when it appeared 15 years prior to the game's events.
+Nearby villagers attacked her home looking for the medicine, and she was separated from her family as they were escaping.
+This led to her capture as an infant by the organization Yesterwind and eventually being sold to the man she believes is her father.
+In the Demon Path, she is raped and acts strangely before later killing herself.